 To start your training, log into USBC's Community on BOWL.com and click on Athlete Safety.

-It is recommended that Minor Athletes who are in a Registered Volunteer role take the SafeSport Trained Core Course, with parental consent, before beginning the role.
+It is recommended that Minor Athletes 16 and older who are in a Registered Volunteer role take the SafeSport Trained Core Course, with parental consent, before beginning the role.

 B. Minor Athlete Training